pxlbrain-games/rottn/README.md

 # BossFight

 Indie game with only procedurally generated boss levels.
 Online/LAN-Coop.
-Aim: Boss-AI uses procedurally generated Neural Nets with Reinforcement Learning capacity.
-(This is all very much WIP, as can be seen from the screenshot below!)
+Aim: Boss-AI uses Deep Q Neural Nets in order to adapt to and learn from the player during a fight.

 ![Screenshot](/screenshot.png)